 Yes, it does matter which file type you save as.

-In most photo applications, you’ll be able to choose between these three.
+In most photo applications, you can choose between these three.
 If you save your image in each format and check the file size, you will notice a vast difference between them.

 And a smaller image file size will load faster on your website, which is what you want.

-However, that doesn’t mean the smallest file size is always the right choice when it comes to formatting.
+However, that doesn’t mean the smallest file size is always the right choice regarding formatting.

 If you have a moving image, you want to use the .GIF format.

 If you have an image with a lot of text on it or line drawings, you probably need to use a .PNG file format.
 This will give you the clearest image.

 In most other circumstances, a .JPEG file format will be your best choice.

 It doesn’t hurt to save in all three formats and look at what you have in front of you.
 What looks best?
 Which is the smallest?

 This is something to consider after you choose your format.
 So, you have looked at your image and know which format is best for it, but you would still like it to be smaller.